accordproject/template-archive/README.md

 You can read the latest user documentation here: http://docs.accordproject.org.

-## Smart Clause
+## Clause Templates

 Using Cicero you can take any existing natural language text (typically a clause or a contract) and declaratively bind it to a data model.
 Cicero generates a parser (using the Earley parser algorithm) to parse and validate source text, extracting machine readable/computable data.
-The Cicero engine can then be used to execute a Smart Clause (an instance of a template) against a JSON payload.
-Smart Clause software can be used to add computable functionality to any document.
-Clauses are typically stateless (idempotent) functions.
-They receive an incoming request and the template data, and they produce a response.
+The Cicero engine can then be used to execute a clause (an instance of a template) against a JSON payload.
+Accord Project templates can be used to add computable functionality to any document.

 ## Structure of the Code Repository